largenumberhere/AOC_2024/README.md

     - `day_11/day_11_rust` rewrote solution in rust to compare performace to go and C
     - `day_11/day_11_custom_hash` implemented an experimental datastructure solution in C
     - `day_11/day_11_cpp` ported C solution to C++ to use a professional hashmap implementation

+### Better late than never
+With more experience behind me, I decided in mid 2025 to review the unsolved problems and made some progress.
+- `day_1/c/main.c` repeated day one, part one this time in the C programming language. use `make` to run it.
+- `day_23a/cpp/main.cpp` solved the graph nodes connection problem in C++. use `make` to run it

 ### Try it out
 Each day has its corresponding `day_` folder.
 Eg [day_1](day_1/).
 I do not condone cheating, **Do not use my code to solve the puzzles for you**.
 However, if you have completed your own solution and would like to compare approaches: